-Title IX of the Education Amendments of 1972 (Title IX) prohibits discrimination on the basis of sex in all educational programs and activities.
+Title IX of the Education Amendments of 1972 (20 U.S.C. § 1681) is an all-encompassing federal law that prohibits discrimination on the basis of sex of students and employees of educational institutions that receive federal financial assistance.
 Title IX reads:

 “No person in the United States, shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance…” Title IX of the Education Amendments of 1972, and its implementing regulation at 34 C.F.R.
 Part 106 (Title IX).

 - Loyola’s Title IX Coordinator & Contact Information

 - Deputy Title IX Coordinators

 - On Campus Resources